 When you are trying to decide

-whether to have the tonsils removed, you might want to think about:
+whether to have a child's tonsils removed, you might want to think about:

 of leaving the tonsils in.
-In some cases of persistent strep throat infections,
+In some cases where strep throat keeps coming back,

 Some people think that removing the tonsils may hurt the